How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 General guidelines:

-• Kittens & small cats: Most standard cat trees are fine
+• Kittens & small cats: Most standard trees are fine

-• Adult cats: Look for sturdy construction and reinforced posts
+• Adult cats: Look for reinforced posts and sturdy construction

-• Large cats (Maine Coons, Ragdolls): Choose heavy-duty trees with higher weight limits
+• Large cats: Choose heavy-duty trees with higher weight limits

 • Multi-cat homes: Always size up for combined weight